JaroGee/42SG_C_Piscine/README.md

 1. Default login

      Username: exam

      Password: exam

 2. Entering the exam shell

      Log in using the default credentials,

      then follow the proctor’s instructions to access the exam shell.

 3. Personal login

      You’ll be prompted for your own username and password.

      When typing your password, nothing will appear — no cursor movement or *.

      Just type it and press Enter.

 4. Login window

      You have 10 minutes to log in.

      If you miss it, you’ll need to log out and leave the exam.

 5. Allowed items

      Only prescribed medication, a water bottle, and a pen are allowed.

      You’ll be given a blank sheet of paper and ear plugs.

      No electronic devices of any kind.

 6. Extracting the questions

      The exam folder will usually be provided as a compressed file or mounted directory.

      Extract or copy it into your home directory before starting.

 7. Question order

      You must complete and submit each question before moving on to the next.

 8. Manual

      The terminal man pages are available and allowed.

 9. Editor

-  VS Code is allowed but it comes without plugins (LOL).
+     VS Code is allowed but it comes without plugins.

 10. Compiling